koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 What if we implement the function as a custom renderer?
 -->

-# Change the index in a list
+# Side effects for a Host environment

 ```js
 ReactDOM.render(